 Tax Deed Sales are the sale of property to the highest bidder at a public auction.
 Properties are sold to recover delinquent property taxes.
-A tax deed sale occurs when the owner of a Tax Certificate applies for a tax deed application after holding the tax certificate at least twenty-two months from the date of delinquency.
+A tax deed sale occurs when the owner of a Tax Certificate applies for a tax deed application after holding the tax certificate at least twenty-four months from the date of delinquency.
 The tax deed application is filed with the County Tax Collector who then forwards the application to the Clerk of the Circuit Court and Comptroller.
 A deputy clerk then conducts the sale or public auction in accordance with Florida Statutes.
 If you have any questions please call Leon County Clerk of the Circuit Court and Comptroller Tax Deeds Staff at 850-606-4020 or Clerk_TaxDeedAdmin@leoncountyfl.gov.

 Forms and Assistance